jonhattan/puppet-drush/README.md

 It doesn't goes crazy to provide a freaking Drush commands interface to run with Puppet.

+## Quick install instructions

+This instructions are indicated for people that don't have the time or the need to learn Puppet, but wants to benefit from the facilities provided by this repo to install and manage several versions of Drush system-wide.

-#### &rarr; Quick install instructions in the [Puppetry for Drupaleros](https://github.com/jonhattan/puppet-drush/wiki/Puppetry-for-Drupaleros) wiki page.
+Find the instructions in the [Puppetry for Drupaleros](https://github.com/jonhattan/puppet-drush/wiki/Puppetry-for-Drupaleros) wiki page.

 ## Example usage